How is Prader-Willi syndrome diagnosed?

 The treatment of PWS is currently based on treating the symptoms of the disorder as they arise.
-General guidelines for the care of those with PWS have been published are available here and here.
+General guidelines for the care of those with PWS have been published and are available here and here.
 These are good to keep on hand and share with your general health care provider.

 Growth hormone deficiency is present in almost all children and many adults with PWS.
 In multiple studies, human growth hormone (HGH) has been found to be beneficial for those with Prader-Willi syndrome.
 In June of 2000, HGH was officially approved by the Federal Drug Administration (FDA) in the United States for use in patients with Prader-Willi syndrome.
 HGH is effective not only in increasing height, but also in decreasing body fat, increasing muscle mass, improving weight distribution, increasing stamina, and increasing bone mineral density.
 In addition, studies suggest its positive effects on development and behavior.
 In 2013, guidelines for the use of HGH in PWS were developed as part of an international meeting of experts – these guidelines are available here and provide an excellent overview of GH use in PWS.
-[Deal 2013].
-A recent summary of the use of growth hormone can be found on this page and in our Growth Hormone Therapy for PWS Fact Sheet.
+Summaries of the use of growth hormone in PWS can be found on this page and in our Growth Hormone Therapy for PWS Fact Sheet.

 Despite HGH treatment, many challenging symptoms associated with PWS remain difficult to treat.
 The inability to control food intake is often the biggest obstacle keeping those with PWS from living independently.
-To date, no medications have proven effective in regulating appetite in PWS, and therefore, strict environmental control and constant supervision are the only ways to prevent life-threatening overeating and extreme obesity at present.
+To date, no medications have proven effective in normalizing hunger and satiety in PWS, and therefore, strict environmental control and constant supervision are the only ways to prevent life-threatening overeating and extreme obesity at present.
 However, there are a number of novel anti-obesity drugs in clinical development, some of which might benefit the PWS population, and evaluation of these drugs in clinical trials is an important priority for FPWR.
-In the meantime, a well-balanced diet is recommended Miller Diet 2013, along with careful control of the environment to minimize uncontrolled access to food.
+In the meantime, a well-balanced diet is recommended, along with careful control of the environment to minimize uncontrolled access to food.